 Tulsa Workers' Compensation Lawyers

-Understanding the rights of OK workers when workplace injuries and illnesses occur
+Understanding the rights of Oklahoma workers when workplace injuries and illnesses occur

 A healthy, educated, and able workforce is the lifeblood of Oklahoma.
 When employees are injured or suffer an occupational illness, the Oklahoma workers’ compensation system provides a remedy provided certain criteria are met.
 At Biby Law Firm, we analyze whether you have a workers’ compensation case or whether you have a case against any non-employer third parties.